Preparing for Your Asylum Interview

 - You have already rescheduled your interview one time; or

 - You are requesting to reschedule on the date of the interview; or

 - You failed to appear for your interview and you are making your request within 45 days of the missed interview date.

 You must prove that your request for rescheduling is due to exceptional circumstances if:

 Exceptional circumstances are a higher standard than good cause.
-If you do not establish exceptional circumstances for your failure to appear at your asylum interview, you may be ineligible for employment authorization.
-(See 8 CFR 208.7(a)(4)).
-More information about establishing good cause and exceptional circumstances is available in the Establishing Good Cause or Exceptional Circumstances page.
+More information about establishing good cause and exceptional circumstances is available on the Establishing Good Cause or Exceptional Circumstances webpage.